 In this article, I will show you how to enable end-to-end encryption for Microsoft Teams.
 You can configure end-to-end encryption (E2EE) policies using Microsoft PowerShell and the Teams admin center.

-Teams end-to-end encryption is a method that secures the communication between sender and receiver.
-In simple words, the content is encrypted before it’s sent and decrypted only by the intended recipient.
+End-to-end encryption for Microsoft Teams is a technique that protects communication between sender and receiver.
+In simple words, with Microsoft Teams E2EE enabled, the content is encrypted before it’s sent and decrypted only by the intended recipient.

 There are many organizations that have adopted end-to-end encryption which includes WhatsApp messenger, Telegram, WebEx etc. Microsoft Teams supports end-to-end encryption feature, and it can be enabled by administrator for individual groups or entire organization.